dunamismax/dunamismax/README.md

   </a>
 </p>

-I'm an IT Director with over 12 years of experience, now passionately focused on Go.
-My development philosophy is embodied in **The Go-Minimal Stack**, an original full-stack architecture I created for building applications with ultimate speed, simplicity, and a tiny resource footprint.

-I believe in creating fast, scalable backends that compile to a single binary and deliver dynamic user experiences with minimal frontend complexity.
-All my development is done on **macOS** and deployed to self-hosted **Linux (Ubuntu)** servers.
+Hello!
+Thanks for stopping by.

+I'm an IT Director with over a decade of experience in the tech world.
+While I love my day job, I'm most passionate about the craft of software development, especially with Go.
+I became fascinated with its power to create incredibly fast applications that are simple to deploy.

+This led me to create The Go-Minimal Stack, my personal architecture for building modern web applications.
+It's built on a simple idea: maximum performance with a minimal footprint.
+No complex frontend frameworks, just a powerful Go backend that compiles to a single binary, ready to be deployed on a simple Linux server.

+I share my work and reference implementations freely, hoping to help others build better, faster software.
+If my projects have helped you out, I'd be incredibly grateful if you'd consider supporting my work with a coffee.

+It makes a huge difference!

 ---